Loading lesson…

 The big idea: local LLMs trade peak capability for privacy, control, and a different cost shape.
 Pick the trade for the workload, not for the ideology.

-What is the core idea behind "Why Run Local LLMs: Privacy, Cost, Latency, and Control"?
+What is the main idea of "Why Run Local LLMs: Privacy, Cost, Latency, and Control"?

-Which best describes the scope of "Why Run Local LLMs: Privacy, Cost, Latency, and Control"?
+Which action would help you apply "Why Run Local LLMs: Privacy, Cost, Latency, and Control" responsibly?